This site is for US Residents only

 Lanreotide is slowly released, enabling delivery every 4 weeks.2

-Rapid onset of action and sustained-release formulation1,2
+Somatuline Depot, a rapid onset of action and sustained-release formulation1,2

 Somatuline Depot has been shown to reach peak serum concentration in 7 hours, followed by a steady and sustained release (half-life of 23 to 30 days)1,2